wk989898/web-ipc/readme.md

 # web-ipc

-simple implementation ipc on the web,based websocket
+Electron ipc APIs  simply implement on the web,based websocket.
+Communicate between the server and web client.

 ## notice

-`createIPC` returned a promise,so use `async await`.
+in web client,`createIPC` returned a promise,so use `async await`.